AntoninaHoncharenko/rick-morty-app/README.md

 ## Technologies

-The Rick and Morty App is built using the TypeScript and additiona libraries:
+The Rick and Morty App is built using the TypeScript and additional libraries:

 axios, styled-components, firebase